-Now, let’s see what the circumstances for insert applications are:
+Now, let’s see what the circumstances for mold inserts applications are:

 - Easy Processing for mold making.
 During processing, EDM is the slowest equipment with the poorest precision.
 As a result, an insert is selected to avoid EDM processing.